MFlorO/30-Days-Of-React/03_Day_Setting_Up/03_setting_up.md

 ## Node

-Node is a JavaScript runtime environment that allows JavaScript to run on the server.
-Node was created in 2009.
+<span style="color: yellow"> Node is a JavaScript runtime environment that allows JavaScript to run on the server. </span> Node was created in 2009.
 Node has played a great role for the growth of JavaScript.
 The React application starts by default at localhost 3000.
 The create-react-app has configured a node server for the React Application.
 That is why we need node and node modules.
 We will see create-react-app soon.

 If you do not have node, install it.
 Install [node.js](https://nodejs.org/en/).